SignalK/artemis-server/README.md

 The Artemis server has several architectural features of note:

-1) Java is natively multi-threaded, Artemis uses Java 8+ aysnc IO, lamdbas and streams processing to transprently spread workloads across available CPU's.
+1) Java is natively multi-threaded, Artemis uses Java 8+ non-blocking aysnc IO, lamdbas and streams processing to transprently spread workloads across available CPU's.
 Hence a slow, blocking or failed operation will only stall one CPU, with others able to repair things.
 Node (javascript) is single threaded, so only one CPU does the work, and if one process blocks, the server can stall.

 2) The underlying transport is Activemq Artemis (hence the name!). https://activemq.apache.org/artemis/  Its a state-of-the-art async messaging server, with full support for most common protocols (AMQP,JMS,MQTT.COAP,STOMP, etc) and provides a highly redundant message layer for processing and routing imessages.
 This can scale horizontally to massive workloads, aka marinetraffic.com.
 The difference between a messaging layer and a pipeline (node-server) is that the messaging layer buffers messages in a queue between the processing steps.
 So the steps can execute at their own speed, and slow steps can be parallelised.
 Intermittent connections or periodic processes are naturally handled by the queue.
 If you optionally make a queue persistent, then no message will be lost even on reboot.